vittoriofortino84/EDTOX/README.md

 # 4. Random walk with restart and fgsea (RWR-FGSEA)
 ## 4_1_RWR_FGSEA_for_edc_decoys.R
-RWR-FGSEA on EDC and decoys set
+Random walk and restart with restart and gene set enrichment analysis is performed by the MIEs of EDCs and decoys.

 ## 4_2_RWR_FGSEA_for_all_compounds_in_CTD.R
-RWR-FGSEA on all compounds in CTD
+Random walk and restart with restart and gene set enrichment analysis is performed by the MIEs of compounds in CTD.

 # 5. GLM modeling of training set (Pathway scores of EDCs and decoys  and labels), accuracy tests and Visualization